joseph-a-levine/authoring/_older/september_2023.md

 I also got mountains!
 We stayed under Mt.
 Blanc for a long weekend and climbed an Alp or two.
 Besides this, highlights were swimming the Aare again, sailing, gelato, and sunrise concerts on the edge of the lake.

-My Wonderful Girlfriend (hereafter MWG){% sidenote "mwg-id" "She first proposed WC for a proper anonym, after Martha Gelhorn's use of Unwilling Companion for her less-well-known [traveling partner](https://en.wikipedia.org/wiki/Ernest_Hemingway) in her delightful collection *[Travels With Myself and Another](https://jablevine.com/older/june_2021)*.
+My Wonderful Girlfriend (hereafter MWG){% sidenote "mwg-id" "She first proposed WC for a proper anonym, after Martha Gelhorn's use of Unwilling Companion for her less-well-known [traveling partner](https://en.wikipedia.org/wiki/Ernest_Hemingway) in her collection *[Travels With Myself and Another](https://jablevine.com/older/june_2021)*.
 We mutually rejected it due to latrinic connotations and it making her sound like a sidekick." %} left for China at the end of August, where she'll be for the next year.
-I plan to head east over the holidays, either to Beijing or a third country — so far, friends are bidding for us to visit Sri Lanka, Singapore, and Bangladesh.
+I plan to head east over the holidays, either to Beijing or a third country — so far, friends are bidding for us to visit Sri Lanka, Singapore, or Bangladesh.
 Further suggestions are welcome.